langmi/spring-batch-tutorials/hello-world-java/README.md

 For the sake of simplicity i follow the suggested [standard directory layout][project-layout] for [Maven][maven] Projects.

-To compile the project, run tests and create a packaged Java Archive i use primarly Maven, but i provided working configurations for other build systems too.
+To compile the project, run tests and create a packaged Java Archive, i primarly use Maven, but i provided working configurations for other build systems too.

 #### Buildr

 [Buildr][buildr] is a rather new build system, which could be seen as a prettier Maven.
 Actually i think it's a bit exotic to use Ruby to create a build management software for Java projects.
 Anyway here is the configuration to get the project running:

+    =begin
-    # Buildr buildfile
+        Buildr buildfile

-    #
+        tested with:
+            * Buildr 1.4.6
+            * Ruby 1.8.7
+            * Gem 1.8.8
+            * Java 1.6.0_29

-    # see http://buildr.apache.org/index.html for more informations to buildr
+        see http://buildr.apache.org/index.html for more informations to buildr =end

     repositories.remote << 'http://repo1.maven.org/maven2/'